ndunand/moodle-atto_morefontcolors/README.md

 Modification of the fontcolor plugin allowing the Moodle admin to define colors

+## New in version 1.2 (2015101200)

+ - you can now have several rows of colors, not just one single column : in the plugin settings, just enter several space-separated hex color codes per line -- thanks to Abu Zakaria!

+ - if allowed in the plugin settings, users can now use a color wheel to set their own colors -- thanks to jinhofer

 ## Installation

 Install the plugin directory as usual in lib/editor/atto/plugins.